wcchu/Jubarly/content/artist-statement.md

 <!-- materials and media -->

-Regarding the materials and the media of my works, I spend the majority of my time in oil painting, when at the same time adding works of watercolor, gouache, and digital painting in my collection.
+Regarding the materials and the media of my works, I spend the majority of my time in oil painting, when at the same time adding works of watercolor, gouache, printing and digital painting in my collection.
 Recently I started experimenting oil painting on unconventional materials such as plastic cards, glossy paper boards, and metals, which hopefully will bring another dimension of expressively to my works.

 <!-- plan for next several months -->